This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 During pregnancy we are more careful, and even in the aesthetic field we select products and services with greater care.

-Today, unlike in the past, there are many choices.
+Today, unlike some time ago, there are many choices.
 The market offers a lot, but who can we really trust?

-The European regulation for the safety of cosmetics ( https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A02009R1223-20220731 ) lists the threshold presence of a list of elements prohibited in dyes, as they are considered potentially toxic; attention must however be paid, there are some substances which, although allowed, can cause allergies or annoying intolerances.
-If applicable, the manufacturer is obliged to state this in the information material.
+The European regulation for the safety of cosmetics ( https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A02009R1223-20220731 ) lists the threshold presence of a list of prohibited elements in dyes, as they are considered potentially toxic; However, you must pay attention, there are some substances which, although permitted, can cause allergies or annoying intolerances.
+If this is the case, the manufacturer is obliged to declare it in the information material.

 I therefore suggest, as a first precaution, to check and read the labels carefully.

-In parallel with the standards, there are many scientific researches that have explored the topic, evaluating whether and how the use of permanent (chemical) dyes can cause the onset of diseases.
+In parallel with the regulations, there is much scientific research that has explored the topic in depth, evaluating whether and how the use of permanent (chemical) dyes can cause the onset of diseases.
 Among many, I report the British Medical Journal, an academic medical journal published by the British Medical Association (BMA), which you can consult here: https://www.bmj.com/content/370/bmj.m2942

-This study analyzed and tried to understand if a continuous use of permanent hair dyes and the onset of tumors are somehow related.
-Approximately 120,000 women participated in the study and, although the conclusion is that there were no direct relationships between use and cancer risk, and related mortality, “…conflicting results in stratified analyzes by natural hair color warrant further investigation…”.
+This study analyzed and tried to understand whether the continuous use of permanent hair dyes and the onset of tumors are somehow related.
+Approximately 120,000 women participated in the study and, although the conclusion is that there were no direct relationships between use and cancer risk, and related mortality, “…contrasting results in analyzes stratified by natural hair color justify further investigation…”.

-So to have total certainty, we will have to wait for these further investigations, and related further tests: research is - fortunately - always in flux, and what is true today may not necessarily be true tomorrow.
+So to be completely certain, we will have to wait for these further investigations and related further tests: research is - fortunately - always in progress, and what is true today may not necessarily be true tomorrow.

-This is valid in all fields.
-The REACh Regulation, for example, is the instrument that the European Union has introduced to ensure the correct and safe management of chemical substances in textiles.
-And it is one of the regulatory references that we too at MHUG consult when we have to choose new fabrics.
+All this is valid in all fields.
+The REACh Regulation, for example, is the tool that the European Union introduced to ensure correct and safe management of chemical substances in textiles.
+And it is one of the regulatory references that we at MHUG also consult when we have to choose new fabrics.
 This tool has been updated over time, the thresholds have become more restrictive.

-How to reduce the risks in using chemical dyes?
+How to reduce the risks when using chemical dyes?

-The National Health Service of the United Kingdom (NHS), on the site
+The United Kingdom's National Health System (NHS) on the site

 https://www.nhs.uk/common-health-questions/pregnancy/is-it-safe-to-use-hair-dye-when-i-am-pregnant-or-breastfeeding/ writes: